-Auditors of companies whose shares are registered with the U.S. Securities and Exchange Commission and traded publicly in the United States, including our independent registered public accounting firm, must be registered with the U.S. Public Company Accounting Oversight Board (the "PCAOB") and are required by the laws of the United States to undergo regular inspections by the PCAOB to assess their compliance with the laws of the United States and professional standards applicable to auditors.
+Auditors of companies whose shares are registered with the SEC and traded publicly in the United States, including our independent registered public accounting firm, must be registered with the U.S. Public Company Accounting Oversight Board (the "PCAOB") and are required by the laws of the United States to undergo regular inspections by the PCAOB to assess their compliance with the laws of the United States and professional standards applicable to auditors.
 Our independent registered public accounting firm is located in, and organized under the laws of, the PRC, which is a jurisdiction where the PCAOB, notwithstanding the requirements of U.S. law, is currently unable to conduct inspections without the approval of the Chinese authorities.
 In May 2013, PCAOB announced that it had entered into a Memorandum of Understanding on Enforcement Cooperation with the CSRC and the PRC Ministry of Finance (the "MOF"), which establishes a cooperative framework between the parties for the production and exchange of audit documents relevant to investigations undertaken by PCAOB, the CSRC or the MOF in the United States and the PRC, respectively.
 PCAOB continues to be in discussions with the CSRC and the MOF to permit joint inspections in the PRC of audit firms that are registered with PCAOB and audit Chinese companies that trade on U.S. exchanges.
+On December 7, 2018, the SEC and the PCAOB issued a joint statement highlighting continued challenges faced by the U.S. regulators in their oversight of financial statement audits of U.S.-listed companies with significant operations in China, However, it remains unclear what further actions the SEC and PCAOB will take to address these challenges.
+On February 19, 2020, the SEC and the PCAOB issued another joint statement on their ongoing discussion with leading accounting firms about the issues highlighted in their previous joint statement.
+On April 21, 2020, the SEC and the PCAOB issued another joint statement, which included the highlights of the PCAOB's inability to inspect audit work and practices of accounting firms in China with respect to their audit work of U.S. reporting companies.
+On December 18, 2020, the Holding Foreign Companies Accountable Act was enacted in the USA (the "Act").
+The Act requires the SEC to prohibit securities of any foreign companies from being listed on U.S. securities exchanges or traded "over-the-counter" if a company retains a foreign accounting firm that cannot be inspected by the PCAOB for three consecutive years, beginning in 2021.
+There could be additional regulations or legislation that could impact the Company.
+In August 2020, the U.S. President's Working Group on Financial Markets issued recommendations to address the lack of PCAOB inspection access (the "PWG Report").
+Some of these recommendations were implemented in the Act.
+However, some of the recommendations were more stringent than the Act.
+For example, the PWG Report recommended that the transition period before a company would be delisted would end on January 1, 2022.
+The SEC staff is preparing rules for implementation of the Act and to address the recommendations in the PWG Report.
+It is unclear when the SEC will complete its rulemaking, when such rules will become effective, and which of the PWG recommendations, if any, will be adopted.